bigbagy/NLP-document-parsing-and-clustering/README.md

 # NLP-document-auto-clustering

-written in Python3.6.5 and tested in CentOS Linux release 7.5.1804 (Core); (not tested in Ubuntu)
+written in Python3.6.5 and tested in CentOS Linux release 7.5.1804 (Core); (partially tested in Ubuntu)

 ### Drop any (large amount of) document files into  "/src/files" folder,  and this script will auto analyse their contents and associate files based on content relationship and similarities